quintel/documentation/docs/main/flexibility.md

 ![Chart 3: The need for flexibility: volume](/img/docs/20210202_The_need_for_flexibility_volume.png)

 This chart gives a rough estimate for how much long-term flexibility (storage volume) is needed in your scenario.
 The blue (“uncorrected”) line in the chart is created by summing up the hourly imbalance for all relevant carriers at each hour.
-This curve is indicative because we do not take any losses of storage or conversion into account.
+This curve is indicative because losses of storage or conversion are not taken into account.

 This curve gives a general impression of the extent to which the energy system is in balance over the year.
 In periods where demand exceeds supply (cold periods with no wind and little sunshine), the resulting curve dips as ‘storage’ gets depleted.
 In periods where supply is generally higher than demand (like sunny summer months), the curve rises again.